An occasional series on eminent Scots ignored or forgotten.

 What makes the book such an absorbing read is it’s written in diary format.
 We move from Corri’s humdrum theatre commitments to bad hotels, to encounters with pompous experts of the art world, in between she trying to keep her domestic life intact, and endless efforts to unravel the documentation.

 Perhaps she realised after forty a women’s acting career is artificially limited for after that book her appearances grew fewer and fewer.
-Only a few actresses stay at the top into their sixties and seventies – Helen Mirren and Meryl Streep still command lead roles.
+Only a few actresses stay at the top into their sixties and seventies.

 I can’t think of another Scottish actress around at the moment with anything like Corri’s beauty or searing ardour.
 If there are, history repeats itself – the good roles are still few and far between, and an exciting woman’s best talent is sure to be left ignored.

-And believe me, the worst you can do to any woman is ignore her!
+And believe me, the worst thing you can do to a woman is ignore her!